pippim/pippim.github.io/tcm.md

 %}

-*The Cookie Machine*, commonly abbreviated as **TCM**, webpage heading is shown above.
-The normally transparent "Gingerbread Man" button visible.
+*The Cookie Machine*, commonly abbreviated as **TCM**, button is on the webpage header as shown above.
+The normally transparent "Gingerbread Man" icon, is now visible.
 When visible, it always appears in the same spot at the top of the {{ site.title }} webpage.

 TCM is new technology that repurposes "Cookies".
 Cookies were historically used to track your activity on the